 He dropped the cooler on the side-table and pulled a chair and sat beside his dad.
 For some reason unknown to him he had an urge to speak;

 “Daddy its Seun, your last son.
-Wait of course you know that, its stress not amnesia you have.
+Wait of course you know that, it is stress not amnesia you have.
 I can be stupid sometimes, like when the car incident happened.
 And before you say anything, not like you can . . . yet; I am sorry about that but it wasn’t my fault honestly.
-I do listen to you dad, sometimes extremely well and am sad when you think I don’t” he put his head in his hands and continued.
+I do listen to you dad, sometimes extremely well and I am sad when you think I don’t” he put his head in his hands and continued.
 “This is totally unfair.
 You lying down here unconscious.
 It is so not you.
 You have always been our pillar.
 Our father in all sense of the word.
 But you brought us up well because Bro.
 Tunde and I are holding the fort.
 At least till you are back on your feet to take over.
 Mummy needs you daddy and somehow I believe you can hear me so come back to us.
 We love you”.

 “I love you all too but if my nose is working well I smell vegetable soup so please can I have some?”
 His father said, his eyes slowly opening and a smile on his face.